-Also check shopping comparison MySupermarket's wine section - it includes all the supermarkets as well as bulk-buy seller Majestic wines.
+Also check shopping comparison MySupermarket's wine section - it includes all the supermarkets as well as wine from bulk-buy seller Majestic.

 If you're in the south east of England, a quick (and low-cost) trip to France could help you get crates of cheap booze and champagne.
 You could also opt for cava or prosecco instead of champers to keep costs down.
 See Cheap France Trips for offers.